Small Area Estimation of Inequality Measures using Mixtures of Beta: Inequality Measures

 Therefore, we introduce the following smoothing model estimated via generalized least squares

 where $\epsilon_d$ denotes zero-mean heteroskedastic residuals.
-The smoothed estimator comes from \eqref{varatk2}, \eqref{re1eq}, \eqref{gini} by replacing $\theta_{d}$ with $y_d$ and $n_d$ with $\tilde{n}_d \cdot \hat{\psi}_{\text{ind}}$, where $\hat{\psi}_{\text{ind}}$ is the gls estimate of $\psi_{\text{ind}}$.
+The smoothed estimator comes from \eqref{varatk2}, \eqref{re1eq}, \eqref{gini} by replacing $\theta_{d}$ with $y_d$ and $n_d$ with $\tilde{n}_d \cdot \hat{\psi}_{\text{ind}}$, where $\hat{\psi}_{\text{ind}}$ is the GLS estimate of $\psi_{\text{ind}}$.
 The pseudo $R^2$ for the smoothing models are respectively, 0.78 for Gini index, 0.72 for Atkinson ($\varepsilon=1$) index, 0.67 for Atkinson ($\varepsilon=0.5$) index and 0.48 for the Relative Theil index.
 The latter result is due to the instability of the ratio $ f(y_d)/\hat{\mathbb{V}}[y_d]_{boot}$ in case of values close to zero of both the numerator and the denominator.

-Results of Propositions \ref{atk} and \ref{re1} show a very different structure for the variance function of Atkinson and Relative Theil indexes with respect to the Gini index and to the proportion ones.
-A comparison plot can be found in the Supplementary Material.
+Results of Propositions \ref{re1} and \ref{atk} show a very different structure for the variance function of Atkinson and Relative Theil indexes with respect to the Gini index and proportions.
+A comparison plot can be found in Figure \ref{varfun} displaying each variance function with respect to $\theta_d$ and $n_d$.
 As opposed to the proportion and Gini index cases, the Atkinson and Relative Theil variance functions are both monotonically increasing, as clear from (\ref{atk2}) and (\ref{theil}).
-Thus, higher values of $\theta_d$ correspond to higher log income dispersion, inevitably leading to an increase of the index variability.
-The explosive trend of Relative Theil variance is related to its explosive connection with log income population variance (\ref{theil}).
+Thus, greater values of $\theta_d$ correspond to greater log income dispersion, inevitably leading to an increase in index variability.
+The explosive trend of Relative Theil variance is related to its explosive connection with the log income population variance (\ref{theil}).
 Moreover, notice that the variance function of Atkinson index in (\ref{varatk2}) does not directly depend on its parameter $\varepsilon$, being fixed for the whole parametric family.
-This does not happen for the Generalized Entropy parametric family, as shown in the Supplementary Material.
+This does not happen for the Generalized Entropy parametric family, as shown in Section S.1 of the Supplementary Material.